Title 16: Education

 (iii) is the parent of a child.

-(34) "Approved education program" means a program that is evaluated and approved by the state board pursuant to written standards, that is neither an approved independent school nor a public school, and that provides educational services to one or more pupils in collaboration with the pupil's or pupils' school district of residence.
+(34) "Approved education program" means a program that is evaluated and approved by the State Board pursuant to written standards, that is neither an approved independent school nor a public school, and that provides educational services to one or more students in collaboration with the student's or students' school district of residence.
 An "approved education program" includes an "approved teen parent education program."

 (35) "Teen parent education program" means a program designed to provide educational and other services to pregnant pupils or parenting pupils, or both.